We all know of successful organizations and often wonder how they do it.

 2. Measurable – Is there a way to measure the goal?
 In other words, how do you know you achieved the goal?

 4. Realistic – Did you write the goal realistically?
-For example, did you address all the challenges of completing the goal and provide the necessary resources?
+For example, did you address all the challenges of completing the goal and provide the necessary resources to get it done?

-5. Timely – Is there a timeline associated with the goal to ensure a completion date and is it the best time to be tackling this goal?
+5. Timely – Is there a timeline associated with the goal to ensure a completion date, and is it the best time to tackle this goal?

 Example of SMART Goals